vinisalves/openwebspeed/README.md

-# OpenSpeed
+# OpenWebSpeed

 OpenSpeed is a tool designed to check if a target is vulnerable to WebSpeed misconfigurations.
-WebSpeed is a legacy application used for building and deploying web applications.
+WebSpeed is a legacy application used for building and deploying web applications using Progress4GL program language.
 This tool can also send OS commands to exploit vulnerabilities if they are present in the WebSpeed setup.

+## Vulnerability

+When a WebSpeed server is in development mode, it enables a "workshop" function that can potentially be exploited by attackers to gain high privileges and take control of the server.

-## WebSpeed
+## Fix

-WebSpeed is a legacy application, and this tool helps assess the security of such systems.
-Please ensure you are conducting tests responsibly and with proper authorization.
+To mitigate this risk, ensure that your WebSpeed server is operating in production mode.
+Avoid using development mode in a live environment.
+Additionally, consider updating your application to leverage newer technologies that offer enhanced security features.

 ## Features